 Node.js also comes in handy, when you want to process high volumes of IO-bound requests.
-It won't really be all that efficient if a lot of CPU processing is required to serve the request.
-Yet, if it's primarily just shuffling data around, then it will be quite efficient, because a single instance can serve a lot more requests with the same hardware, compared to the usual "thick" application server (like with rails).
+Historically, it wasn’t really that efficient if a lot of CPU processing was involved, mainly due to how your code is being run on a single-threaded process.
+These days, there are a lot of new tools and ways to work around it, for instance, Node.js Worker Threads.
+Yet, if it's primarily just shuffling data around, then it will be quite efficient, because a single instance can serve a lot more requests with the same hardware, compared to the usual "thick" application server (as is the case with Rails).

 Even though Node.js is – in many cases – the perfect fit for building applications, there are still some bad use cases when you shouldn't consider using it.